Can Dogs Eat Oranges? Are They Good For Dogs?

 Interested in improving your dogs diet?
 Try Wild Earth Clean Protein Dog Food for FREE!

 More than 60 million homes in the United States have at least one dog in them.
 And most of those owners are keen to give their dog something that is both delicious and nutritious to supplement their diet of dog food.

 So can dogs eat oranges?

-It may surprise you to learn that the answer is actually yes, providing you're careful.
+Yes, dogs can eat oranges if the owners uses precautions.
+It may surprise you to learn that the answer is actually yes, providing you’re careful.
 Many people erroneously believe that because oranges are acidic, this is somehow unhealthy for dogs.
-When eaten in excess, oranges can be harmful to a canine's digestive system, it is like anything else: in moderation, they're actually not bad for your dog.
+When eaten in excess, oranges can be harmful to a canine’s digestive system, it is like anything else: in moderation, they’re actually not bad for your dog.

 In this article, we’ll give you some information and guidelines to ensure that you keep your pup as healthy as possible.

-A Boost to Vitamin C
+A Boost of Vitamin C

 Oranges are rich in Vitamin C, which is as good for dogs as it is for people.
 Vitamin C is a vitamin you can’t actually overdose on, and neither can your dog.
 It is water-soluble in both species, so if you or your pet eat too much of it, the excess will remove itself through urine.
 As such, there is really no limit to the amount of Vitamin C you or your dog can intake.